iluwatar/java-design-patterns/claim-check-pattern/ReadME.md

 ## Explaination
 Real World Example
-> Suppose if you want build a photo processing system.
-You give image as input to process and create different photos of the same image.
-Once image is received by first microservice/rest api, it will store that in persistent storage.
+> Suppose if you want to build a photo processing system.
+You give images as input to process and create different photos of the same image.
+Once the image is received by the first microservice/rest API, it will store that in persistent storage.
 To create 10 different images, there are 10 microservices.
-First microservice will create message with header and body.
-Header contains next process to call, location of input data and body contains actual data(here it is image).
-First microservice will send 10 different headers to messaging platform and store entire message with data in persistent storage.
-Messageing platform will send respective message header to respective microservice.
-Then these microservices will read entire message from persistent storage.
-It will then perform its operation and again store entire message with new image.
+The first microservice will create a message with a header and body.
+The header contains the next process to call, the location of input data and the body contains actual data(here it is an image).
+The first microservice will send 10 different headers to the messaging platform and store the entire message with data in persistent storage.
+Messaging platform will send the respective message header to the respective microservice.
+Then these microservices will read the entire message from persistent storage.
+It will then perform its operation and again store the entire message with a new image.